danbikle/ml611/README.md

 I am easy to reach: bikle101@gmail.com

+If you live near 94024, I can meet you in person.

 # Setup Your Dev Env

 I ask that you do your development on Ubuntu 16.04 which I use.

 If we both use the same OS, development is smoother.

+If you have no Ubuntu 16.04 host, you can install one inside your laptop.

+I do this on my laptop using software called: "Virtualbox".

+After you install Virtualbox, you can create a blank copy of Ubuntu inside your laptop.

+Or, you can import a copy of Ubuntu created by another person, like me.

 I have a Virtualbox Ubuntu appliance you can use:

 https://drive.google.com/file/d/10p1W7kqzxE69jODhUzcb-qi-osN4htO-

-After you import the above appliance into your laptop, you can login to the ann account using password: 'a'.
+After you import the above appliance into your laptop, you can login to the "ann" account using password: 'a'.

 After that, I suggest you change the password.